1. HOME

 In this article, TWA will explain to you the things you have to do when you first arrive in Canada, including SIN, medical insurance, bank, driver’s license, housing, English classes, etc.

 When considering the Canadian immigration plan, people should examine all the available immigration pathways offered by the Canadian federal and provincial governments, and choose the best option that fits their needs.
 For example, Hong Kong residents may be eligible to apply for the Canada PR through Stream A or Stream B, which are temporary public policies designed for Hong Kong people.
-Please contact TWA for a free consultation to know more about the details of different immigration streams.
+Please contact TWA for a consultation to know more about the details of different immigration streams.

 TWA is a team of professional licensed immigration consultants rooted in Vancouver for decades.
 We tailor-made one-stop Canada immigration solutions for each client and help foreign citizens start a new life in Canada.
 Contact our immigration consultants to learn more about the latest immigration pathways and policies in Canada.